 - When ready to bake, take the dough out of the refrigerator and transfer to a floured surface.

-- Roll into a 12x6-inches (30x15cm) rectangle.
+- Roll into a 12x6-inch (30x15cm) rectangle.
 Place on a baking sheet that has been covered with lightly buttered and floured parchment paper or Silpat.
-What did we do before Silpat??

 - Spread the almond cream cheese filling, down the length of the center of the strip.
 Top with 1 ½ cups fresh strawberries, sliced.